The 10 Cheapest New Cars on Sale in 2024

 by Alex Robbins

-Although usually it’s much pricier to buy a new car rather than a used one, in the past couple of years that gap has narrowed due to the pressures on the used car market.
+Although usually it’s much pricier to buy a new car rather than a used one, in the past couple of years that gap has narrowed due to various pressures on the used car market.
 That might make a new car more viable than you think.

 And even at the cheapest end of the spectrum, there are some great new cars on offer, in a range of body styles.
 City cars, small hatchbacks and even SUVs can be had for bargain-basement prices.
 Here are the 10 cheapest new cars on sale in the UK (prices correct at time of publication but are subject to change).